 In Freemasonry, a Lodge is not a building.
 A Lodge is a group of Freemasons bound together by a Warrant issued by our governing body, The United Grand Lodge of England and is our permission to hold meetings.
-We meet in a Masonic Hall and several such Lodges may meet in the same hall.
+We meet in a Masonic Hall and several such Lodges may convene in the same Hall.

-Some Lodges may have a history spanning hundreds of years, with documented proof of regular meetings being held throughout the whole of their history.
-There may be no obvious reason for the Lodge to have started and may, for example, have been a group of relatively wealthy men from the Victorian era, who wanted to enjoy each other’s company.
+Some Lodges may have a history spanning hundreds of years, with documented proof of regular meetings throughout the whole of their history.
+There may be no apparent reason for the Lodge to have started and may, for example, have been a group of relatively wealthy men from the Victorian era, who wanted to enjoy each other’s company.
 The reasons for other Lodges are more apparent.
-Woodsmoke Lodge for example, meets in our Hall and is associated with Scouting.
-There are Lodges for sports, special interests, towns, cities and some are named after famous people or events.
+Woodsmoke Lodge, for example, meets in our Hall and is associated with Scouting.
+There are Lodges for sports, special interests, towns, cities and some named after famous people or events.

 Mirfield Lodge is named after the town in which it meets.
-Almost every Lodge has a reference number and ours is 1102.
+Almost every Lodge has a reference number, and ours is 1102.
 We were formed in the latter half of the 1800s by Freemasons from other Lodges in the locality.
-Initially, like many lodges, the members met in bars and taverns but eventually the will was found to commit to a building, which was duly funded and built, here at the top of King Street.
+Initially, like many lodges, the members met in bars and taverns, but eventually, they found the ambition to commit to a building, which was duly funded and built, here at the top of King Street.